Introduction: F:150 Lightning Lightning

 The reports indicate that Ford wants truck users to have the range needed to get back to a charging station even if the Lightning was used to power tools on the worksite or tow a heavy load.

-How the F-150 Lightning Improves On Previous F-150 Performance
+How does the F-150 Lightning Improves On Previous F-150 Performance?

 The F-150 Lightning comes in different trim levels but is powered by dual motors with a standard 4x 4 setup.
 The truck's battery packs provide 563 horsepower and have 775 lb.-ft of torque, the most of any F-150.